Hope Fest 4 Hunger HELPS!

-Pandemic Challenge: Since 2020, our work, and our lives have changed in ways we could not even imagine… Economic distress, with rising food prices and lingering unemployment, has led to 25% of families with children experiencing food insecurity.
-Seniors are having to choose between medicine and food.
-Together, let’s re-imagine our community as having abundant food for everyone!
+Pandemic Challenge: Since 2020, our work, and our lives have changed in ways we could not even imagine… Economic distress, with rising grocery prices and lingering unemployment, has led to 25% of families with children experiencing food insecurity.
+Seniors are having to choose between medicine and groceries.
+Together, let’s re-imagine our community as having abundant groceries for everyone!

 What We’ve Done: Our first multicultural dance festival took place at First Lutheran Church on February 24, 2019, and raised $16,512 to fight hunger locally.
 The 2020 event was even more successful, attracting 350 attendees and donating $22,000 to hunger-fighting agencies.
 During the worst of the pandemic, the 2021 virtual event was viewed by 400+ people and led to $24,000 donated to feed the hungry.
 In three years, Hope Fest 4 Hunger has donated $62,500 to fight hunger locally while sharing the rich diversity of 12 cultures with our community.